dawn-infra-labs/dawn-secure-transport/examples/README.md

 ### 1. Basic Transport Example
 Shows how to:
 - initialize the core runtime
-- load a single transport (e.g., Reality or xHTTP)
+- load a single transport (e.g., REALITY or XHTTP)
 - establish a session

 ### 2. Multi‑Transport Example